Thank you for sharing your expertise and your experiences with the developer community.

 There are already a lot of open platforms where you can cross-post your blog articles.

-With Developer News, instead of cross-posting, you can anthologize several of your past articles on a similar topic (such as "Visual Studios Plugins" or "Advanced Bash Commands") into a single longer article.
+With /news, instead of cross-posting, you can anthologize several of your past articles on a similar topic (such as "Visual Studios Plugins" or "Advanced Bash Commands") into a single longer article.

 We can then publish and publicize that article, and encourage people to go to your blog to read more such articles.

-Note that for your own SEO purposes - unlike most popular websites - all links on Developer News are
+Note that for your own SEO purposes - unlike most popular websites - all links on /news are

 rel="doFollow".
 This means that yes - each page you link to (including your own blog) will get a boost in Google rankings.